jorge-allende/DesktopCleaner/README.md

 # Desktop Cleaner

-A Python-based application that automatically organizes your desktop files into categorized folders, making it clutter-free and easy to navigate.
-The app includes automation to run daily at a specific time and supports custom rules for organizing files, including screenshots.
+A Python-based application that organizes your desktop files into categorized folders, making it clutter-free and easy to navigate.
+This tool supports manual execution for immediate cleanup and can be automated using system-level tools for convenience.

 ## Features